nthana/SimpleRPG/README.md

 # SimpleRPG
-A very simple RPG aimed to test Object-Oriented Design in Godot
+A very simple, mock-up RPG aimed to test Object-Oriented Design in Godot